translate/pootle/docs/server/commands.rst

 the translation files directly on the file system, otherwise you might miss out on translations that are in database but not yet saved to disk.

+When the ``--overwrite`` option is specified, the sync operation will not be conservative and ti will overwrite the existing files on disk, making units obsolete and updating the file's structure.

 With the ``--skip-missing`` option, files that are missing on disk will be ignored, and no new files will be created.